Dele Giwa: Investigation, litigation and controversy

 In a newspaper interview years later in retirement, Chris Omeben who at the time was the Deputy Inspector General of Police (DIG) in charge of the Federal Investigation and Intelligence Bureau (FIIB) at Alagbon, on his part recalled that he was the second officer to have handled the case file after he had taken it over from his predecessor at the FIIB, Victor Pam.
-Omeben explained that he had done what any competent investigator would have done in unraveling the circumstances surrounding the death of Dele Giwa.
+Omeben explained that he had done what any competent investigator would have done in unraveling the circumstances surrounding Giwa's death.
 He went on to say that he had examined the crime scene and found it suspicious that the toilet adjacent to the blast site which Kayode Soyinka alleged he was occupying when the explosion occurred had also suffered damage from the blast but Soyinka was left unscathed.
 Omeben described the force of the explosion to have been strong enough to blow out the steel bars over the toilet window (burglary protection), which in his own assessment made Soyinka's story less convincing.
 Omeben also claims he requested to interview Dan Agbese, Ray Ekpu and Kayode Soyinka.
 Of the three, only Agbese turned up, he was later to find out that Soyinka had fled the country.
 Omeben also recalled that in the course of his investigations he had cause to interrogate both Haliru Akilu and Tunde Togun.
 According to Omeben Akilu defended Giwa's invitation to the DMI by saying Giwa was invited to clarify statements he made to a New York daily which had been assessed as having potential to paint the country in a bad light in the international press.
 The only known interview Giwa gave to any New York daily was one published eight months earlier in a New York Times story about rising religious nationalism and extremism in Nigeria.
-On the issue of rising Islamic nationalism, Giwa gave this singular quote in the story, It's a dangerous, explosive trend,...in the worst case, I see a situation where die-hard Christians and die-hard Moslems are fighting in the streets.
+On the issue of rising Islamic nationalism, Giwa gave this singular quote in the story, "It's a dangerous, explosive trend,...in the worst case, I see a situation where die-hard Christians and die-hard Moslems are fighting in the streets".
 Omeben said he was satisfied with the reasons Akilu and Togun gave for inviting Giwa.

 However, Soyinka has come out to reply Omeben and accused him of spreading deliberate falsehood with his comments on him on his involvement with the parcel bomb incident.
 In an interview he granted The Nation newspaper of Lagos of Saturday, 19 January 2013, Soyinka denied that he ran to the toilet when the bomb exploded.
 He said he did not know where Omeben got that false information from.
 When questioned, Soyinka requested to not be required to relive the experience again.